 But only the last one will show Fibonacci retracement levels.

 The following chart is a pattern on history data.

 The following chart is an example of how projection mode works.

-It will draw the piont D once point C is formed, the shade color is orange instead of lightblue.
+It will draw the point D once point C is formed, the shade color is orange instead of light blue.

 The following chart is an example of how customized XABCD ratio works.